Why private foreign security companies are booming in Africa | DW | 02.07.2021

 Multinational companies increasingly use private security companies to secure strategic resources like oil facilities

 "At least the Americans have the official policy that these companies should not participate directly in hostilities.
-The problem is the interpretation of the term: what is direct participation in hostilities?" says Sassòli.
-"The companies would say, 'We're not at war, we're just exercising the individual right of self-defense, or self-defense assistance: if you're attacked, I may defend you.'"
+The problem is the interpretation of the term: What is direct participation in hostilities?"
+Sassoli says.
+"The companies would say, 'We're not at war, we're just exercising the individual right of self-defense, or self-defense assistance: If you're attacked, I may defend you.'"

-Currently, there are two approaches at the international level to regulate the behavior of private force providers: A United Nations working group has long sought a convention that would generally prohibit the use of military service providers.
-However, international law expert Marco Sassòli is skeptical: "It's like war.
+Currently, there are two approaches at the international level to regulate the behavior of private force providers: A UN working group has long sought a convention that would generally prohibit the use of military service providers.
+However, Sassoli is skeptical: "It's like war.
 War is also prohibited.
 But I don't believe that you can eliminate it through a convention or the rules of international humanitarian law.
 The questions would rather be to create a regulatory framework."

 Work is now underway on such a framework.
-At Switzerland's initiative, an international code of conduct was launched ten years ago with the so-called Montreux Document.
+At Switzerland's initiative, an international code of conduct was launched 10 years ago with the so-called Montreux Document.
 Private security providers are supposed to get certified, commit to complying with certain rules, and submit to a complaints procedure if necessary.
-The code involves representatives from the security sector, non-governmental organizations, and governments.
+The code involves representatives from the security sector, nongovernmental organizations and governments.
 So far, however, only just under a hundred companies have signed up to the code.
-And, according to international law expert Sassòli, Chinese and Russian companies have not even joined.
+And, according to Sassoli, Chinese and Russian companies have not even joined.